cloudfoundry/community/toc/rfc/rfc-draft-cnb-lifecycle.md

   - Result of the staging process will be a droplet
   - No OCI registry necessary
   - Reuse cflinuxfs4 as rootfs during build and run
-  - No change to how the Cloud Foundry platform provides service binding information
+  - No change to how the Cloud Foundry platform provides service binding information (see [#804](https://github.com/cloudfoundry/community/pull/804) for how this will be covered in a separate RFC)

 ### High Level Implementation